skip-mev/connect/pkg/math/oracle/README.md

 * `Providers` - each ticker maps to a list of providers that fetch prices for that ticker.
 * `Paths` - each ticker maps to a set of paths that are used to calculate the price of that ticker.
 Each path is a set of operations that define how to convert a given provider price to the desired ticker price.
 These are either direct conversions or indirect conversions that use the `index` price.

-> Say that the oracle is configured to fetch prices for the following feeds:
+> Say that the oracle is configured to fetch prices for the following markets:
 >
 > * BITCOIN/USD (8 decimal precision)
 > * BITCOIN/USDT (8 decimal precision)